25 Destinations Travelers Can't Stop Dreaming About

 25. Tel Aviv, Israel

-When many travelers think of Israel, they picture its historic capital of Jerusalem.
+When many travelers think of Israel, they picture the historic capital of Jerusalem.
 But for cosmopolitan charm, the Mediterranean-facing city of Tel Aviv is the place to go.
-Tripadvisor calls Tel Aviv a "youthful and modern metropolis" and highlights the city’s thriving arts community, beaches, clubs and bars.
-While you can certainly find history in Israel’s second-largest city (visit Jaffa, the oldest part of the metropolis), Tel Aviv is indeed thoroughly modern.
+Tel Aviv is youthful, with a thriving arts community, beaches, clubs and bars.
+While you can certainly find history in Israel’s second-largest city (visit Jaffa, the oldest part of the metropolis), Tel Aviv is thoroughly modern.

-The city’s top sights can be found in the neighborhood of Neve Tzedek, where a maze of winding streets house the city's hottest theaters and museums.
-Tripadvisor user JorgeJar of the United Kingdom called it “a little gem at the heart of Tel Aviv.”
+The city’s top sights can be found in the neighborhood of Neve Tzedek, where a maze of winding streets houses the hottest theaters and museums.

 Stay: Royal Beach Tel Aviv

 Overlooking “The Med,” the Royal Beach Tel Aviv is a five-star resort located on the city's promenade.
 From here, it'll be easy to enjoy Neve Tzedek, Carmel Market and the Port, all of which feature amazing restaurants, art galleries, shopping and museums.

 Book it: Royal Beach Tel Aviv by Isrotel Exclusive

 From cobblestone streets and contemporary art museums to epic views and the incredible Sydney Opera House, Sydney has so much charm it had to make the list.

 We'll single out the appeal of Cockatoo Island in the Sydney Harbor, a UNESCO World Heritage Site that once served as the home of a prison.
 Today, it combines history with exemplary views and places to stay and eat.

 Stay: Ovolo Woolloomooloo